Juan Dalmau

-Juan Manuel Dalmau Ramírez (born July 23, 1973) is a Puerto Rican politician, attorney and a former candidate for Governor of Puerto Rico for the Puerto Rican Independence Party.
-He was previously a member of the Senate of Puerto Rico.
+Juan Manuel Dalmau Ramírez (born July 23, 1973) is a Puerto Rican politician, attorney and a candidate for Governor of Puerto Rico for the Puerto Rican Independence Party.
+He was previously a member of the Senate of Puerto Rico, and was a candidate for governor in the 2012, 2020 and 2024 elections, with the nomination of the PIP and the Citizen Victory Movement.

 Education

-Juan Dalmau Ramírez graduated from Notre Dame High School.
+Dalmau graduated from Notre Dame High School in Caguas, Puerto Rico.
 In 1995 he obtained a bachelor's degree from the University of Puerto Rico (UPR) in Political Sciences, and a Juris Doctor from the University of Puerto Rico School of Law three years later.

-Juan Dalmau was elected editor-in-chief of the UPR Law School's Law Review Journal.
+Dalmau was elected editor-in-chief of the UPR Law School's Law Review Journal.
 He represented the University of Puerto Rico's Law Review in travels abroad, including a trip to Universitat de Barcelona, in Barcelona, Spain.
 After graduation, Dalmau served as a law clerk for the Chief Justice of the Puerto Rico Supreme Court.
-In 2000, Juan Dalmau graduated from Harvard University Law School’s Graduate Program, earning his LL.M.
+In 2000, Dalmau graduated from Harvard University Law School’s Graduate Program, earning his LL.M.

 Career

-Since then, Dalmau-Ramírez has served as a Legislative Adviser for Senator Manuel Rodríguez Orellana and Fernando Martín, before being elected to serve as Party Commissioner in Municipality Affairs and PIP Secretary General.
-Juan Dalmau-Ramírez currently serves as the Electoral Commissioner of the Puerto Rican Independence Party to Puerto Rico's State Electoral Commission (CEE), in addition to his position as secretary general.
-He was the Puerto Rican Independence Party candidate for governor in 2012 and 2020.
-In 2020, several days after the Puerto Rico General Election, Dalmau announced he would join the political analysis team of local news chain Noticentro al amanecer.
+Dalmau also worked as a law professor, before politics.
+Dalmau served as a Legislative Adviser for Senator Manuel Rodríguez Orellana and Fernando Martín, before being elected to serve as Party Commissioner in Municipality Affairs and PIP Secretary General.
+He currently serves as the Electoral Commissioner of the Puerto Rican Independence Party to Puerto Rico's State Electoral Commission (CEE), in addition to his position as secretary general.
+He was the Puerto Rican Independence Party’s candidate for governor in 2012 and 2020, getting 2.54% and 13.54% respectively.

+In 2020, several days after the election, Dalmau announced he would join the political analysis team of local news chain Noticentro al amanecer.
+He ran again for governor in 2024, where he came in second with 31.82% of the vote.
+His platform contained a focus on animal welfare; the first gubernatorial candidate in Puerto Rico to cover the topic in his campaign.
+Dalmau also campaigned against the tax advantages granted to the rich who come to Puerto Rico.

+In April 2025, Dalmau organized a conference at Harvard University and an academic meeting at the University of Chicago for the Puerto Rican diaspora in the United States.

+In July 2025, Dalmau declared himself in favor of a possible alliance with the "MVC", for the election in 2028.

-Family life
+Personal life

 Dalmau Ramirez is married and has two children.